Its that time again and so our Financial Contributor Randy Rowe shared his very timely post on how to collect your refund.

 What should I do with it?

 Ah the big question.
 What to do with it.
 Anything you want, but I would recommend one of 2 things.
 Debt reduction or investing.
-That last one is great too because if you invest it right (stocks, stocks, stocks) then you can grow significantly.
+That last one is great too because if you invest it right with a company like Stocktrades (stocks, stocks, stocks) then you can grow significantly.
 For example, a $50,000 NHT refund gotten in 2016 and invested in JETCON in March of that same year, would currently be worth $299,997 (as of 26th Jan 2018).
 That’s a 600% increase in value in less than 2 years.
 I would advise you to put that money into stocks very quickly.
 Here’s a guide to getting started with investing on the Jamaica Stock Exchange.

 So enjoy your money once you get it, and if you haven’t been working long enough to actually get refunds yet, fret not, your time soon come.
 Hit me up in the comments section or on Twitter if you have any feedback or questions.